covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

 decision-makers.
 In the medium run, we will provide further in-depth analyses to be communicated in the usual scientific way.

-COVID-19 impact lab was initiated by a group of economists at Bonn, who are passionate about writing robust code to analyse data in a multitude of fashions.
+CoViD-19 Impact Lab was initiated by a group of economists at Bonn, who are passionate about writing robust code to analyse data in a multitude of fashions.
 While our research projects usually take months or years to materialize, the situation in March 2020 prompted us to combine efforts in order to speed things up.
 We are eager to further